Recognising 1000 Solutions

-- Gas Plant Recoverability: The diagram shows how CH4 splits up into six destinations.
-Only one is useful energy.
-Hydragas’ multi-stage process gets 89% useful energy.
+- Gas Plant Recoverability: The diagram shows how incoming CH4 splits up into six possible destinations.
+Only one output is useful energy.
+Hydragas’ multi-stage process gets 89% of the raw gas into the useful energy output.

-- Parasitic Power Losses: Legacy extraction uses too much gas output to generate on-board power.
-This powers pumps and compressors, requiring 25-50%.
-Hydragas’ extraction process uses just 2-6% parasitic power.
+- Parasitic Power Losses: Legacy extraction plant uses too high a proportion of gas output to generate on-board power.
+This powers pumps and compressors, with legacy plant requiring 20-50%.
+By contrast, Hydragas’ extraction process uses just 2-6% for parasitic power production on board.

-- Generation Losses: Gas quality and pressure dictate which generation equipment to use.
-Quality determines efficiency.
+- Generation Losses: Gas quality and pressure dictate which generation equipment one is able to use.
+Higher quality determines the use of higher efficiency equipment.
 Legacy plants produce low quality gas so engines operate at 33-41% efficiency.
-High quality gas achieves 45-61% power efficiency.
+High quality gas enables the use of 45-61% power plant efficiency.

-- Resource Degradation: The lake density structure breaks down with bad practice, cutting the harvest from 50 years, by up to 50%.
-Its ability to trap gas drops over time.
+- Resource Degradation: The lake density structure breaks down with badly designed equipment and poor operational practice.
+The outcome is expected to cut the harvest period from 50 years, by up to 50%.
+The lake’s density structure’s ability to trap gas weakens over time.
 A weak trap allows gas to escape into shallow strata, where it is unrecoverable.

 - Total Losses Impact: Each outcome of the five steps seems modest.
 But multiplying them out shows our best competitor only delivers 10% of in-situ energy as power.
 Hydragas deliver either 35% (gas engines) or 51% (combined-cycle gas turbines).

 Positive impacts: will they make the list of who qualifies for this Label?

 Our view is that positive impacts decide who qualifies for this label.
 Here are our impacts:

 - We reduce the lake’s risk of a major limnic eruption by 99% within 20 years;

-- Higher methane removal delays future gas build-up and eruption by centuries;
+- Higher complete methane removal from the lake delays future gas build-up and eruption by centuries;

 - Methane removal increases the carbon capture and storage (CCS) capacity of the lake by 4 – 5 x;